braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_15.md

 ### Safari IP Address Location

-In iOS 15, users will be able to configure Safari to either anonymize or generalize the location that can be determined from a user's IP Addresses while browsing the web.
+In iOS 15, users will be able to configure Safari to anonymize or generalize the location that can be determined from a their IP Addresses.
+Please keep this in mind when using location-based targeting or segmentation.

 [1]: https://github.com/Appboy/appboy-ios-sdk/releases/tag/4.3.2